base

 ¶

-Fallback method for the "no-tools" scenario.
+Fallback method for the case where the msg has no tools that can be handled by this agent.
 This method can be overridden by subclasses, e.g., to create a "reminder" message when a tool is expected but the LLM "forgot" to generate one.

 Parameters: